 We have been pleasantly surprised by the popularity of the course; it has been busy every day, morning tonight, rain or shine.
 In fact, our biggest problem has been getting golfers out of the parking lot after dark, so we can lock it.
 Our groundskeepers have commented that even with all the extra traffic in the rec area, our volume of litter has decreased.
 Apparently, our disc golfers like their course clean.

-The course is not finished.
-The Flyerz have arranged for the donation of permanent signage which is being printed and we hope to have it installed before winter.
-In the spring, we intend to install additional locations for targets on each hole and some additional long or short tee pads.
+The course is not yet completely finished.
+The Flyerz arranged for the donation of permanent signage for the tees which was installed before winter and looks great.
+This summer, we hope to install additional locations for targets on each hole and some additional long or short tee pads.

 While disc golf courses are not too expensive to maintain, we will need funding to keep the course mowed and the trash barrels emptied.
 We would like to be able to provide a port-a-potty in the parking lot to accommodate our visitors (because we do not have water to operate the restrooms in the clubhouse).
 If you would like to contribute to the upkeep on our disc golf course, please visit our contributions page and make a donation.
 They are deductible on your federal and state income taxes as provided by law.